What Is a Commitment Ceremony?

 Various legal issues can stand in the way of getting married when you want to.
 These can include, among others:

-- Same-Sex Marriage (Outside the U.S.): Although same-sex marriage is currently legal throughout the U.S., it’s still against the law in many other countries.
+Same-Sex Marriage (Outside the U.S.): Although same-sex marriage is currently legal throughout the U.S., it’s still against the law in many other countries.
 If this is the case in your jurisdiction and you want to affirm a lifetime commitment to your same-sex partner, you might need to opt for a commitment ceremony until laws change.
+However, even in the U.S. and other places where same-sex marriage is legal, many couples opt for an LGBTQ+ commitment ceremony to celebrate their relationships because these celebrations offer greater flexibility and freedom from gender roles.

 3. You’re planning to elope.